Marcia Tamanda Kamanga

 Malawi Epidemiology and Intervention Research Unit

-Marcia Tamanda Kamanga works closely with communities in urban Lilongwe and rural Karonga, engaging youth and women affected by mental health issues and non-communicable diseases.
-Through participatory workshops, storytelling forums, and advisory groups, she co-creates public engagement strategies that centre lived experience and foster inclusive dialogue between researchers and the communities served.
+Marcia Tamanda Kamanga works closely with communities in urban Lilongwe and rural Karonga, with a particular focus on engaging youth and women affected by mental health challenges and non-communicable diseases.
+Through participatory approaches and inclusive structures such as advisory groups, she co-develops public engagement strategies that centre lived experience – ensuring communities not only inform but actively shape the research agenda, guide the direction of engagement, and foster meaningful dialogue with researchers

-Marcia is committed to health equity, striving to create inclusive spaces where marginalized voices shape research, policy, and practice.
-She draws inspiration from John C. Maxwell’s wisdom: “A leader is great, not because of his/her power, but because of his/her ability to empower others,” reminding her that meaningful leadership is rooted in uplifting others.
+Marcia is committed to health equity, striving to create inclusive spaces where marginalised voices shape research, policy, and practice.
+She draws inspiration from John C. Maxwell’s wisdom: “A leader is great, not because of their power, but because of their ability to empower others,” reminding her that meaningful leadership is rooted in uplifting others.